-Common vaccinations for children in Sub-Saharan Africa include measles, chickenpox, group A meningitis, diphtheria, tetanus, pertussis, meningococcal, polio, hepatitis B, haemophilus influenzae type B, yellow fever, rotavirus, HPV, and pneumococcal.
+Common vaccinations for children might include measles, chickenpox, group A meningitis, diphtheria, tetanus, pertussis, meningococcal, polio, hepatitis B, haemophilus influenzae type B, yellow fever, rotavirus, HPV, and pneumococcal.

 Many parts of the world lack an adequate supply of clean water.
 One of the biggest dangers in consuming contaminated water is the ingestion of illness-causing bacteria and parasites, which can cause diarrhea, vomiting, and in many cases lead to death.
 Children, whose bodies and immune systems are still developing, are especially at risk of dying from water-borne illnesses.
 It is estimated that nearly 80% of illnesses in developing countries are a result of contaminated water.

 Not only does providing clean water help reduce illness and fatalities, it has also been shown to reduce poverty by creating a healthier environment which can improve the economy and reduce tensions that can arise as a result of a limited amount of clean water.
 Here are a few methods to make water safe for consumption when there is not a readied source available: